tobychui/PD-Adjustable-DC-Power-Supply/README.md

 - Schematic: Circuit diagram & Schematic file & logic circuit analysis
 - Photo: Some photo shoot of the finalized product

+### Version Info

+If you are planning to make one with the help of PCBA services, you can use the version 4 which is optimized for semi-PCBA manufacturing routine.

+If you are planning to DIY one from scratch (only the PCB is printed, all other parts are manually soldered), consider using reversion 5 by HCCLAB which has been optimized for manual soldering.

 ### Firmware Flashing